inchkev/blog/content/20251229_almond-sugar-cookie-recipe.md

 ---
 Happy 2025!
 Haha.

-These cookies have the form factor and tender center of a classic American sugar cookie, combined with the crispy edge, mild sweetness and slightly-salty almond flavor of a Chinese almond cookie.
+These cookies have the form factor and tender center of a classic American sugar cookie combined with the crispy edge, mild sweetness and slightly-salty almond flavor of a Chinese almond cookie.

 I came up with this over the holidays when my sister first requested I make sugar cookies, then later we shared a frangipane tart from Whole Foods, to which she said she loved almond-flavored desserts, something I never knew about her.
 I had already bought turbinado sugar to make sugar cookies but now I really wanted to make Italian pignoli or ricciarelli cookies.
 I ended up making neither.